Frances Adler Elkins: Career

 After she divorced, Elkins supported herself by decorating houses for friends and then hotels, clubs and stores.
 Her first clients were Pebble Beach socialites.

-Among her earliest projects was Hester Griffin's colonial house in Monterey.
-The house was designed by George Washington Smith.
+Among her earliest projects was Hester Griffin's Colonial Revival house in Monterey, designed by architect George Washington Smith.
 In the living room, Elkins combined traditional elements such as Chippendale furniture, Queen Anne mirrors, and Ming screens with modern-day lamps by Jean-Michel Frank and Salvador Dalí.
 Griffin raved over the new living room.

 In 1930, Elkins designed the clubhouse of the Cypress Point Club in shades of beige, yellow and melon.
 The furniture included overstuffed sofas and a large French provincial antique table.

 By the early 1930s her reputation spread to San Francisco, where she was anointed the decorator of choice for the city's most prominent families.
 In San Francisco, Elkins frequently collaborated with modernist architect Gardner Dailey.
 In 1939, she designed an "Italian Gallery", which was shown at the Golden Gate International Exposition in San Francisco.
 She also worked for wealthy clients Edward G. Robinson, the Marshall Fields, and others.

-Elkins collaborated with David Adler on about 15 houses in California, Illinois, and elsewhere.
-Elkins always added an unexpected element or two into her brother's formal interior architecture.
+Elkins collaborated with David Adler on about 15 houses in California, Illinois, and elsewhere, including Castle Hill (Ipswich, Massachusetts).
+She always added some unexpected elements to her brother's formal interior architecture.
 Examples include steel inlaid into an ebonized oak floor or Steuben glass moldings around a mantle piece.

 One Adler/Elkins collaboration was the Kersey Coates Reed House in Lake Forest, IL.
 Homeowner Helen Shedd Reed's one instruction was "Don't let us make this a stuffy house."
 Elkins was the decorator on the project.
 She collected parquet flooring for the home from a château owned by Comtesse duBarry, lined the library walls with goat skin leather; and covered the guest suite's walls with Chinese silk.
 Interior designer Mark Hampton described the library as "the most boldly stylish room I have ever seen in this country."
 Reed had a high regard for Elkins's taste, living nearly fifty years in her house without altering it.
 The Kersey Coates Reed House is listed in the National Register of Historic Places.

 Elkins was at one point, the sole US distributor for Jean-Michel Frank's Art Deco furniture.